Andrée Blouin: Early life

 The daughter of Josephine Wouassimba, a fourteen-year-old Banziri girl, and Pierre Gerbillat, a forty-year-old French colonial businessman, Andrée Blouin was born in Bessou, a village in Oubangui-Chari (later the Central African Republic).

-At three years of age Andrée was taken from her mother by her father and his new wife Henriette Poussart, and placed in the Sisters of St. Joseph of Cluny orphanage for girls of mixed race, in Brazzavile, in the French Congo, where she endured neglect and abuse.
-This orphanage was created to cover up evidence of Europeans’ "libertine ways" (including the crime of outright rape) and to "protect partly white children from living in supposedly primitive African conditions.”
+At three years of age Andrée was taken from her mother by her father and his new wife Henriette Poussart, and placed in the Sisters of St. Joseph of Cluny orphanage for girls of mixed race, in Brazzaville, in the French Congo, where she endured neglect and abuse.
+This orphanage was created to cover up evidence of Europeans’ "libertine ways" (including the crime of outright rape) and to "protect partly white children from living in supposedly primitive African conditions."

 At age 15, the nuns tried to pressure her into an arranged marriage.
 She spent 14 years in the orphanage before she and two other girls ran away in 1938.
 As she grew older, she participated in many smaller forms of rebellions with her friends.
 She would persist in attending white-only cinemas until her presence was tolerated.
-In stores, she would ask for articles in French, but the shopkeepers would purposefully “answer in Lingala or Kikongo to humiliate her.”
-This was due to her having French citizenship, but having no real “right” to use the language.
-She would also ask for butter, which was “unthinkable for an African to eat,” but she later stated that she “had to begin somewhere.”
+In stores, she would ask for articles in French, but the shopkeepers would purposefully "answer in Lingala or Kikongo to humiliate her."
+This was due to her having French citizenship, but having no real "right" to use the language.
+She would also ask for butter, which was "unthinkable for an African to eat," but she later stated that she "had to begin somewhere."